Elizabeth Goodridge

-Elizabeth (Eliza) Goodridge (March 12, 1798 – April 18, 1882) was an American painter who specialized in miniatures.
+Elizabeth Goodridge (March 12, 1798 – April 18, 1882) was an American painter who specialized in miniatures.
 She was the younger sister of Sarah Goodridge, also an American miniaturist.

 Early life

 Goodridge was born in Templeton, Massachusetts, the seventh child and fourth daughter of Ebenezer Goodridge and his wife Beulah Childs.
 Eliza's earliest miniatures date from the late 1820s and are similar in style to her sister's work, although not as technically advanced.
 At an early age, she began drawing and showed an aptitude for art.
 Women's educational opportunities were limited at the time and where Goodridge lived, so she was essentially a self-taught artist.